 Creating a drum tight foil may not be the easiest task for everyone.
 Luckily, we have a popular selection of bowls that feature a foil bridge that works effortlessly for beginners to everyday smokers.

 This thick clay piece lays horizontal over the center spire and never allows the foil to cut off any air flow.
-The Predator hookah bowl will serve as your standard deep phunnel bowl with a useful spire bridge.
+The Alpaca Predator hookah bowl will serve as your standard deep phunnel bowl with a useful spire bridge.

 Thanks for reading